Yraimtj/Rhymes_ObjDet_project/Readme.md

 ```
 	docker tag image\_name yourhubusername/tensorflow-serving-server-sicara:firsttry
 ```
-push the image
+Push the image
 ```
 	docker push yourhubusername/tensorflow-serving-server-sicara
 ```

-2- Create the Web server with the Tensorflow Serving Client by using Flask web application In this part we create the client that is able “talk” over TensorFlow Serving works on gRPC protocol (tf_serving_sicara_client), use Flask as Web framework to host my TensorFlow client (api_meero.py) and Dockerize the Flask application.
+2- Create the Web server with the Tensorflow Serving Client by using Flask web application

+In this part we create the client that is able “talk” over TensorFlow Serving works on gRPC protocol (tf_serving_sicara_client), use Flask as Web framework to host my TensorFlow client (api_meero.py) and Dockerize the Flask application.
-- change directory to RESTPLUS_TEST
+	- *change directory to RESTPLUS*

 In the RESPLUS_TEST directory you 'll see the following folder and file:

      - api_meero.py:entry point of the application.
 Here you find configuration and initialization steps.

      - settings.py: setting contstants.

-     - requirement: contains the dependencies to install for the app
+     - requirement: contains the dependencies to install for the app.

      - tensorflow_serving/: this folder contains TensorFlow Serving API, which is generated from TensorFlow protobufs.

      - api/gan/: this sub-folder contains  logic for prediction.

      - /api/gan/logic/tf_serving_client.py: TensorFlow client that sends requests to and pre-processes responses from TensorFlow server.

-     - /api/gan/logic/utils/fonction_util.py : contains different function to use in the prediction
+     - /api/gan/logic/utils/fonction_util.py : contains different function to use in the prediction.

      - templates/: contains static data as well as placeholders for dynamic data used by Flask.

      - doc/ : folder for the

-     - upload_folder/: contains the file that are upload from the app
+     - upload_folder/: contains the file that are upload from the app.

      - output/: output file predicted

-- Dockerize the Flask application (dockerfile)
+	- *Dockerize the Flask application (dockerfile)*
 ```
-    cd to the restplu_test
+    cd to the restplus
     docker build -t $USER/tensorflow-serving-client:latest .
 ```
-- push to dockerhub
+	- *push to dockerhub*

 <a name="step-5"></a>
 ### Step 5: Run the app